OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 Such values do not carry over between method calls.

-Variables that are declared in the body of a method have scope which extends from the point where they are declared to the end of the block of code in which they are declared.
 The scope of a parameter is the same as the scope of a variable declared at the very beginning of the body of a method.
 Once the flow of execution leaves a method, its parameters and other local variables cease to exist.
 The scope